panzerdp/dmitripavlutin.com/content/posts/124-javascript-value-vs-reference/index.md

 ## 2. Values

+The simple rule of passing by value is that all primitive values in JavaScript are passed by value.
+Simple as that.

 Passing by value means that every time you assign a value to a variable, a copy of that value is created.
 Every single time.
-And what's interesting, in JavaScript the primitives are passed by value.

 ![Values in JavaScript](./images/values-2.png)